This post may contain affiliate links. Read my disclosure policy.

 - Chop up the chocolate into small pieces and put in a bowl.

-- Heat the heavy cream in a small pot over low to medium heat until it comes to a simmer.
+- Heat the heavy cream in a small pot over low to medium heat until it comes to a simmer, about 5 minutes.

 - Pout the hot cream over the chocolate, let sit for a few seconds, then stir until the chocolate is melted and the mixture is smooth.
 If you forget to chop your chocolate, and it doesn't melt all the way, just put it back on a low heat for a few seconds to get it all melty.